 - In the presence of the Poll Supervisor, remove any ballots in the Auxiliary Compartment or in a ballot box designated for curbside voting and feed each ballot through the tabulation machine.
 If a ballot is not accepted by the tabulation machine, the Poll Supervisor has detailed procedures to ensure the elector's ballot is properly counted. - Note the number of electors that have deposited ballots and inform the Poll Supervisor.
 This is shown on the LCD display on the tabulation machine. - Assist the Poll Supervisor to close the poll on the tabulation machine.
 A special security key is used to close the poll.
 Once the poll is closed, no more ballots may be inserted into the machine. - Sign the results sections of the two results tapes.
-The Poll Supervisor will also sign the results sections of the two results tapes. - Permit any scrutineers present to sign the result sections of the results tape if they so desire. - Detach the last (second) portion of the results tape and post it for viewing until the polling station is closed. - Turn off the tabulation machine and repack it into its carrying case. - Remove all ballots from the rear section of the ballot box and place them into the Ballot Transfer Box(es). - Seal each Ballot Transfer box, and record the polling station name and tabulation machine number on the Ballot Transfer box(es). - Permit any scrutineers present to sign the seal on each Ballot Transfer box if they so desire.
+The Poll Supervisor will also sign the results sections of the two results tapes. - Permit any scrutineers present to sign the result sections of the results tape if they so desire. - Transmit the results to Elections NB using a cellular modem. - Detach the last (second) portion of the results tape and post it for viewing until the polling station is closed. - Turn off the tabulation machine and repack it into its carrying case. - Remove all ballots from the rear section of the ballot box and place them into a Ballot Transfer Envelope. - Seal the Ballot Transfer Envelope, and record the polling station name and tabulation machine number on it. - Permit any scrutineers present to sign the seal on each Ballot Transfer box if they so desire.